-Up until this day, it is still a challenge to connect a 3D mouse to a remote desktop and use all of its functionality (buttons, macros, movement) over RDP.
+Up until this day, it is still a challenge to connect a 3D mouse to a remote desktop and use all of its functionality (buttons, macros, movements) over RDP.

-There are hundreds of CAD designers and 3D modelers that are not able to utilize their 3D mouses on the remote machine over Microsoft remote desktop protocol.
-E.g. a common complaint is that the only functionality of a SpaceNavigator 3D mouse that is accessible inside the RDP sessions is the ability to zoom.
+There are hundreds of CAD designers and 3D modelers that are not able to utilize their 3D mice on the remote machine over the Microsoft Remote Desktop Protocol.
+E.g. a common complaint is that the only functionality of a SpaceNavigator 3D mouse that is accessible inside the RDP session is the ability to zoom.

-However, you can still rely on the software that will forward USB devices over IP, serving as a workaround for the remote desktop protocol limitations.
+However, you can still rely on the software that will forward USB devices to your remote PC, serving as a workaround for the Remote Desktop Protocol limitations.

 To learn how to forward a 3D mouse to a remote desktop session, you can as well watch this video user guide:

-Once the connection is successful, you will be able to access and use the 3Dconnexion mouse in the remote desktop as if it was connected directly to the remote computer.
+Once the connection is successful, you will be able to access and use the 3Dconnexion mouse on the remote desktop as if it was a locally-attached peripheral.

 Similar to a traditional computer mouse, a 3D mouse is a handheld pointing device but it gives the user access to an additional virtual plane.
 This allows them to efficiently access and control the object in a virtual 3D environment.
 With multi-axis sensors, accelerometers, infrared lights sensors – the operator can experience a more realistic and immersive three-dimensional work environment.